11 Sept 2019

 Today's children, for their part, are growing up faster than a generation before.
 Kids aged 12 or above turn to non-traditional playthings such as video games, computers, music and cosmetics.
 This development is challenging toy manufacturers to create innovative toys that capture the interest of children.
 At the same time, greater efforts have to be made for pre-school toys due to an increasing demand for toys that can develop brain power, creativity, coordination and senses of players.
-A local educational toys shop “Me100fun”, has included on its website a blog providing professional advice and solutions to parents.
+Educational and high-tech toys featuring science, technology, robotics, engineering, arts and maths (STREAM) topics have therefore been gaining greater attention in toys ang games fairs worldwide.
+To this end, some local educational toys shops such as “Me100fun”, have included on their websites blogs or discussion forums providing professional advice and solutions to parents.

 Under the Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA), the mainland has given all products of Hong Kong origin, including toys, tariff-free treatment starting from 1 January 2006.
 According to the stipulated procedures, products which have no existing CEPA rules of origin can enjoy tariff-free treatment upon applications by local manufacturers and upon the CEPA rule of origins being agreed and met.